Masami Kageyama: Early career - Japanese formula and touring cars

 Kageyama began his career by winning the inaugural 1990 Formula Toyota championship.
 In 1991 he moved up to the All-Japan Formula Three Championship and finished fourth with one win.
-He embarked on a full-fledged touring car racing campaign in 1992, competing in the All Japan Touring Car Championship Class 3 in a Honda Civic, finishing 9th.
+He embarked on a full-fledged touring car racing campaign in 1992, competing in the All Japan Touring Car Championship Class 3 in a Honda Civic, finishing ninth.
 He also continued in Japanese F3 but failed to finish in the points.

-He continued in the same series and teams in 1993, finishing 11th in JTCC-C3 and 15th in F3 Japan.
-1994 was his breakout year in Japanese F3 where he drove for the famous Tom's team and finished second in points with 2 poles, one win and six podium finishes.
+Kageyama continued in the same series and teams in 1993, finishing 11th in JTCC-C3 and 15th in F3 Japan.
+1994 was his breakout year in Japanese F3 where he drove for the famous Tom's team and finished second in points with two poles, one win and six podium finishes.
 He also drove in the All Japan GT Championship (JGTC) and made two starts in Japanese Formula 3000 in 1994.

 Formula Nippon and International GT cars

-In 1995 Kageyama raced full-time in both Japanese F3000, where he finished 13th in points with the Advan Sport Pal team, and in the Japanese Touring Car Championship where he finished 10th in points driving a Toyota.
-In 1996 Kageyama only raced in JGTC in a Nissan 300ZX and in JTCC in a Toyota Corona EXiV, however he also made his 24 Hours of Le Mans debut in a Toyota Supra.
+In 1995, Kageyama raced full-time in both Japanese F3000, where he finished 13th in points with the Advan Sport Pal team, and in the Japanese Touring Car Championship where he finished 10th in points driving a Toyota.
+In 1996, Kageyama only raced in JGTC in a Nissan 300ZX and in JTCC in a Toyota Corona EXiV, however he also made his 24 Hours of Le Mans debut in a Toyota Supra.

 However, the team failed to finish.
-In 1997 Kageyama finished second in JGTC-GT500 in a Supra fielded by Toyota Team SARD.
+In 1997, Kageyama finished second in JGTC-GT500 in a Supra fielded by Toyota Team SARD.
 He also returned to Formula Nippon (formerly Japanese F3000) and finished fifth in the 1997 championship.

-1998 was a tremendously successful year for Kageyama, he finished second in Formula Nippon, finished tenth in the 1998 24 Hours of Le Mans in a factory-backed Nissan R390 GT1 and was the JGTC-GT500 champion in a factory Nissan Skyline GT-R. In 1999 his fortunes turned as he only managed ninth in points in his JGTC-GT500 Skyline and only competed in one Formula Nippon race.
+1998 was a tremendously successful year for Kageyama, as he finished second in Formula Nippon, finished tenth in the 1998 24 Hours of Le Mans in a factory-backed Nissan R390 GT1 and was the JGTC-GT500 champion in a factory Nissan Skyline GT-R. In 1999, his fortunes turned as he only managed ninth in points in his JGTC-GT500 Skyline and only competed in one Formula Nippon race.